 Your body is your temple.
 So, treat it that way!

 Many people believe they can eat anything they want as long as they don’t consume more than a certain amount of calories per day.
 But what they’re forgetting is that it is the quality of the calories that counts.
 Vegetables, high-quality fats, protein, etc. are absolutely essential.
 So, it also matters what is in the calories.
 Different foods influence our bodies in different ways, both positively and negatively.
 They also have an impact on our hormones.

 You could live the rest of your life on burgers, fries and cola and probably not gain weight if you stick to your recommended daily intake of calories.
 But you certainly wouldn’t be healthy!
 Your cholesterol would be sky high, you’d be at increased risk of type 2 diabetes and you’d feel sluggish and queasy.
 A balanced diet provides you with plenty of complex carbohydrates, a variety of fruits and vegetables, valuable protein and essential fatty acids.
 If you eat healthy, fresh foods, you will feel good.
-Your body is your temple and you only have this one – so treat it that way!

 Myth 3: It matters when you eat the calories